handhand/AgentDroid/README.md

 1. Find a php hosting site which __supports CURL__ (just google "php hosting curl");
 2. Register and login;
-3. Upload the __index.php__ file in the GoAgent project to any directory in your site;
+3. Upload the __index.php__ file in the [GoAgent](https://github.com/goagent/goagent) project to any directory in your site; Or, since now GoAgent project is closed, you can use the __agentdroid.php__ file in the php folder _NOTE: AgentDroid must work with Goagent v3.1.2_

+4. The __test\_curl.php__ script in the php folder is to help you check whether your php host is capable to deliver your request: Upload test_curl.php, and in your browser access the page http://your\_php\_host/test\_curl.php?url=http://www.handhandlab.com, if browser shows the content of handhandlab.com, then your host is good to go!

-4. Open app and set the url of the index.php file, and set which apps should be proxied.
+5. Open app and set the url of the index.php file, and set which apps should be proxied.
-5. Start the proxied app and use it.
+6. Start the proxied app and use it.

 ## What may interest you